 \begin{quote} Performs a test of significance for the difference between two correlations based on dependent groups (e.g., the same group).
 The two correlations are overlapping, i.e., they have one variable in common.
 The comparison is made between $r_{jk}$ and $r_{jh}$.
 The function tests whether the correlations between $j$ and $k$ ($r_{jk}$) and between $j$ and $h$ ($r_{jh}$) differ in magnitude. \end{quote}

-Following this definition, we denote: \begin{itemize} \item $r_{jk}$: correlation between variables $j$ and $k$ \item $r_{jh}$: correlation between variables $j$ and $h$ \item $r_{kh}$: intercorrelation between $k$ and $h$ \item $n$: number of paired observations (texts) \end{itemize}
+Following this definition, we denote: \begin{itemize} \item $r_{jk}$: correlation between variables $j$ and $k$ \item $r_{jh}$: correlation between variables $j$ and $h$ \item $r_{hk}$: intercorrelation between $h$ and $k$ \item $n$: number of paired observations (texts) \end{itemize}

-We employ Steiger’s (1980) two-sided test \citep{steiger1980tests}, which provides a modification of Dunn and Clark’s $z$ test \citep{dunn1969correlation}.
-In all analyses, the unit of observation is the \textbf{text}, with $n=162$ for passage-level and $n=790$ for sentence-level analyses.
+We employ Steiger's (1980) two-sided test \citep{steiger1980tests}, which provides a modification of Dunn and Clark's $z$ test \citep{dunn1969correlation}.
+In all analyses, the unit of observation is the \textbf{textual unit}, with $n=162$ for paragraph-level and $n=790$ for sentence-level analyses.